MicrosoftDocs/power-platform/power-platform/enterprise-templates/it/hardware-request-and-management/install-and-set-up.md

 [Learn how to use environment variables in solutions](/power-apps/maker/data-platform/environmentvariables)

-## Step 6: Share and set cloud flows to on
+## Step 6: Share and turn on cloud flows

 Some of the cloud flows may be off by default because the environment variables set in Step 5 are not populated yet.
 Additionally, it is important for some flows to run under a user's context when invoking actions like starting a Teams group chat, generating an approval or sending an email notification.